liferay/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 3. Next we'll delete JBoss's Hibernate Validator and HSQL JARs to prevent conflicts with Liferay's JARs.
-Remove the following files from
+Remove the following files from `$JBOSS_HOME/common/lib`:
-   $JBOSS_HOME/common/lib:

     hibernate-validator.jar
     hsqldb.jar
     hsqldb-plugin.jar

-Next we need to cleanup the entries for the JAR files that we deleted.
+Next we need to clean up the entries for the JAR files that we deleted.

-1. Open $JBOSS_HOME/server/default/conf/login-config.xml in a text editor.
+1. Open `$JBOSS_HOME/server/default/conf/login-config.xml` in a text editor.

-2. Comment out the blocks with the name "HsqlDBRealm" and "JmsXARealm" around lines 41-64.
+2. Comment out the blocks with the name `HsqlDBRealm` and `JmsXARealm` around lines 41-64.

 We'll also delete some other files that can cause conflicts with Liferay when it's deployed.

-1. Remove the following files from $JBOSS_HOME/../server/default/deploy:
+1. Remove the following files from `$JBOSS_HOME/../server/default/deploy`:

     /messaging
 	ejb2-container-jboss-beans.xml